 The purpose of this Fund is to enhance graduate student support within the Department of Pathology and Molecular Medicine.
-The fund will support graduate travel and expenses to an expert laboratory relevant to the student's field of study and recommended by the student's supervisor.
+The fund will support graduate travel and expenses to an expert laboratory relevant to the student's field of study and recommended by the student's supervisor or conference travel.
 Preferably this should provide the student with experience outside Canada.
 The fund is not intended to support bursaries or fellowships.
 Applications are due the 2nd week of October.
 Information available from the Graduate Program Assistant.
+Prospective candidates should present their application to the Head of the Department.
+The application should include: i) a brief summary of the proposal (one page, double spaced); ii) details of where and why the candidate intends to visit; iii) an estimate of financial support required; iv) a statement of support from the student's supervisor.